Are you missing a tooth or two? Are your lost teeth affecting the way you speak or eat?

 Traditional bridges can vary from 1-4 teeth depending on the size of the gap.
 Traditional bridges are the most common type of bridge.
 These bridges must have teeth on either side of them.

 A traditional dental bridge is fixed in place meaning only a dentist can remove it.
 However, there are removable bridges.
 If you want to be able to remove your bridge, make sure to choose a removable bridge.
 If you want to have a permanent bridge then choosing a fixed bridge is your best option.
 Most dentists recommend removable bridges as a temporary solution because they will not provide a lot of stability.

 Does a dental bridge feel natural?

 Your dental bridge should feel identical to your natural teeth.
-Most patients say that their bridge feel better than their natural teeth.
+Most patients say that their bridge feels better than their natural teeth.
 They usually feel best when the bridge fixes damaged teeth or gaps between teeth.

 What shouldn’t you eat with a dental bridge?

-With a dental bridge, you should be able to eat normally, however some foods put you at a higher risk.
+With a dental bridge, you should be able to eat normally.
+However, some foods put you at a higher risk.
 Gum, candy, and other sticky foods put you at a higher risk to experience complications with your bridges.
 Foods high in sugar, drinks such as coffee, soda, and wine are also more likely to cause problems as well.

 Will I need a bone graft for a bridge?

 You will not need a bone graft if you receive a traditional bridge.
 However, if you receive a dental implant-supported bridge and do not have enough jaw bone for implant surgery, we will recommend bone grafting.